Deep sea mining: Dark Oxygen

-A new insight into the complexity of the abyssal environment has been provided by a team of researchers from the Scottish Society of Marine Sciences.
-They have found that manganese nodules on the deep sea floor could be producing oxygen.
-The manganese nodules act as a kind of battery due to their composition with different metals and release oxygen into the environment.
-As it was previously thought that only plants and algae produce dark oxygen (oxygen produced without light), this can be seen as a scientific landslide.
-The research has since been subject to criticism from mining companies and independent academics who have published multiple rebuttals expressing ethical, data and methodological concerns.
+A new insight into the complexity of the abyssal environment has been proposed by a team of researchers from the Scottish Society of Marine Sciences.
+They have found that rising oxygen concentrations in some experiments where manganese nodules were present, and suggest the nodules are producing oxygen.
+The manganese nodules were proposed to act as a kind of battery due to their composition with different metals, and release oxygen into the environment by electrolysis.
+The research has since been subject to criticism including data omission and methodological concerns.
 Researchers from the University of Gothenburg criticized the authors for "poor-quality lander incubation experiments, leading to faulty oxygen flux measurements" and as a result called for the paper to be retracted.
-An academic at the University of Tokyo also criticized the paper for providing no evidence for electrolysis at the seafloor and for its inconsistency with decades of prior research that failed to report oxygen production, warning in an article in Science that "there is a high probability that the paper is wrong."
+An academic at the University of Tokyo also criticized the paper for providing no evidence for electrolysis at the seafloor and for its inconsistency with decades of prior research that failed to report oxygen production, warning in an article in Science that "there is a high probability that the paper is wrong".
+The rebuttals were synthesised into a peer-reviewed article, which states that polymetallic nodules were not present in some of the experiments that recorded rising oxygen, that the geobattery mechanism is not thermodynamically possible, and that the rising oxygen is likely experimental artefact.
+The authors involved in the original study have also backed away from the two key claims made in the original article - that the rising oxygen levels can be attributed to polymetallic nodules, and that this is due to the nodules acting like batteries.